Dodoma: Airport

 North of the city centre, Dodoma Airport is managed by the Tanzania Civil Aviation Authority.
 Flights are currently limited to small aircraft operated commercially by Precision Air, Air Tanzania, Auric Air, and Flightlink.
-However, in December 2019, a US$272M loan plan was announced to build a new, far bigger airport outside the city with increased runway length and weight-bearing capacity.
+However, in December 2019, plans were announced to construct the new Msalato International Airport, located approximately 14 km north of Dodoma city centre, through a US$272 million financing package supported by the African Development Bank and other development partners.
+The airport is being developed to provide greater runway length and weight-bearing capacity than the existing Dodoma Airport, enabling it to handle larger passenger and cargo aircraft.As of 2026, construction remained underway, with infrastructure works reported at about 85% completion and building works over 70% complete.

 Railway

 The city is served by Dodoma Railway Station, located near Kikuyu Avenue, through which runs the Central Railway Line, which connects Dodoma over a distance of 465 km with Dar es Salaam in the east.
+In 2019, Tanzania Railways commissioned a study into a Dodoma commuter rail network.

+Dodoma is served by both the historic metre-gauge Central Railway Line and the modern Standard Gauge Railway (SGR).
+Traditional rail services operate through Dodoma Railway Station near Kikuyu Avenue, linking the city with Dar es Salaam and inland regions through the Central Line.

+Dodoma is also connected to Dar es Salaam by Tanzania's electrified Standard Gauge Railway (SGR), operated by the Tanzania Railways Corporation (TRC).
+Commercial passenger services between Dar es Salaam and Dodoma officially commenced on 1 August 2024.

+The SGR line through Dodoma forms part of Tanzania's wider standard gauge railway network intended to connect Dar es Salaam with Mwanza, Kigoma, and neighboring countries including Rwanda and Burundi.

 In 2019, Tanzania Railways commissioned a study into a Dodoma commuter rail network.

 Public transport

 A daladala station serves Dodoma on B129 south west of Dodoma.